 We know this is a complicated, sensitive situation.
 You love your daughter and want her to be whole, healthy, and happy — but the world doesn’t make it easy.
 Would you like to talk more before taking the next step of finding ongoing professional counseling?

-Call us for a free over-the-phone consultation.
+Call us for a free over-the-phone consultation at 1-855-771-HELP (4357).
+You can also fill out our online form to request a callback.
 Our licensed or pastoral counselors would welcome the chance to hear your story and talk with you in more detail.